 But without boundaries, it’s easy to feel like an extension of the client’s business.
 The problem with this is you’re not getting the benefits of being a salaried employee like pension contributions, paid time off, or health insurance.

-So, what if you have a demanding client who expects you to join their Slack channel, use a company email address, or attend late-night calls with their marketing team?
+What if you have a demanding client who expects you to join their Slack channel, use a company email address, or attend late-night calls with their marketing team?

-Set expectations from the offset using a template like this. 👇
+Set expectations from the offset using a template like this 👇

 Hi [New Client Name],

-Please note: I prefer to work asynchronously to maximize my time on client projects, so feel free to send a Loom video or voice note if you find it easier than typing a message.
+I prefer to work asynchronously to maximize my time on client projects, so feel free to send a Loom video or voice note if you find it easier than typing a message.
 Be assured I’ll always respond to your messages within X hours/working days, and my office hours are [Monday to Thursday, 9 am to 5 pm] [time zone].

 If you need to book a call with me, please use my Calendly link.
 I also request you send a meeting agenda so I can prepare for the things we’ll be talking about.”

-4. Manage your time effectively
+3. Manage your time effectively

-Effective time management for freelancers means choosing an appropriate schedule that suits you.
+Time management for freelancers means choosing an appropriate schedule that suits you.
 Then maximize your available time to reduce unnecessary hours that can cause burnout.

 - Strict working hours (9 a.m to 4 p.m.)